"Songs of The Stonewall" ©

 in

 the book.
-We, of course, would not mention this Marvelettes book without our own Stonewall Era connection.
-The Stonewall years from 1966 to 1969 are discussed in depth rallying around several Marvelettes' hit songs, which were also exceedingly popular at the Stonewall Club.
-The main five are "Fish", "Bill", "Hunter", "Magician" and "Destination", all stated as in-crowd abbreviated song titles.
+We would not mention this Marvelettes book without our own Stonewall Era connection.
+The Stonewall years from the very beginning of 1966 to the very end of 1969 are discussed in depth rallying around several Marvelettes' hit songs, which were also exceedingly popular in The STONEWALL Club's jukebox!
+The main five songs are "Fish", "Bill", "Hunter", "Magician" and "Destination", all stated as in-crowd abbreviated song titles.
 Authors of "TOMMMGG" are Marc Taylor and longtime Marvelette "Kat" Anderson-Schaffner.
 All of our Stonewall Newzletta readers, who have read this long-awaited book, have praised and appreciated it for its well-written personal information about The Marvelettes as well as its candid and unique 411 into Motown Records in general and all of the other interacting Motown artists in particular. |

 1999